mstomar698/pictoral/README.md

 # React-WASM-Rust template

-- A simple template for ready to use web-app consiting of react-rust-web-assembly.
+- A web-app that provide image manipulation and processing functionalities with the help of rust and wasm-pack.

 ###### By: Mayank Singh Tomar

 # Installation